 Efforts over the last 15 years to put the Rowville line on the agenda were hindered by the State transport bureaucracy, which remains opposed to major rail extensions serving new areas not on the current network.
 In 2010 the Baillieu Coalition government was elected on a promise to develop the line, starting with a full feasibility study.
 Unfortunately the consultants for that study relied on advice from the same bureaucracy that blocked earlier efforts, resulting in the use of flawed assumptions that elevated its cost.
 (For example, the study stipulated the line be built to a ‘freight standard’ maximum gradient of 2%, when textbooks such as Vukan Vuchic’s Public Transit Systems and Technology give 4% gradients as “typical” and suggest a maximum of 6% is acceptable for urban rail.
 The adjacent Glen Waverley line has many sections with 3% gradients.)

 But the biggest obstacle that has been put in the way of the Rowville line since at least 2007 is the notion that the two-track Dandenong line cannot carry Rowville trains in addition to the existing Pakenham, Cranbourne and V/Line Gippsland services.
-It’s recently been contended that running trains to Rowville is impossible unless new tracks are added on the Dandenong line and a tunnel costing $5 to $9 billion is built under Melbourne CBD connecting to South Yarra.
+It’s contended that running trains to Rowville is impossible unless new tracks are added on the Dandenong line, and in any case nothing can be done until after the Metro Tunnel is completed from Footscray to South Yarra.

 There is a grain of truth to this notion.
 The number of trains that can run on the same track is limited by the ‘headway’ designed into our ‘fixed block’ signalling system.
-A diagram briefly available on the website of private operator Metro Trains (since removed) shows that the line between Caulfield and Dandenong is signalled for 3 minute headways, and the lines inward of Caulfield for 2.5 minute headways.
-This gives the Dandenong line a theoretical capacity of 20
+A diagram available on the website of private operator Metro Trains shows that the line between Caulfield and Dandenong is signalled for 3 minute headways, and the lines inward of Caulfield for 2.5 minute headways.
+This gives the Dandenong line a theoretical capacity of 20 trains per hour.

 Victoria’s rail planners follow common practice in scheduling services based on a ‘practical’ capacity equal to 80% of the theoretical capacity, to allow for the effect of random delays, dwell times and variable stopping patterns.
 By this rule, the practical capacity of the Dandenong line is 16 trains per hour.
 Currently in the busiest hour of the peak, the line carries 14 suburban trains plus two V/Line trains, for a total of 16 trains.
 This is the grain of truth behind the claim that the Dandenong line is already ‘full’.